NewAlexandria/leadership_readme/docs-best-practices.md

 * You want to think of drive files as a complement to wikis and other docs
 * Setup your cloud drive to be integrated with your desktop and mobile.
 Make it be the place you create new documents.
+* Create online / cloud files first, unless there is a specific need.
+* Locate your team share drive, on desktop.
+* Create offline (MS Office) files in your team’s drive.
+* If needed, create a private folder ('my cloud') for your working drafts.
+Move them to a team drive instead of sharing from your private cloud.

+### Best Practice
+This is more than just pedantic process.
+It gives us the highest valuation of a future audit / diligence.

+The important thing is that we use the team drives for important core files, and arguably any file.
+Without that, the team loses files when someone that leaves the company.
+Again, we should all think toward future audits and dur diligence.

+This is all an effort to get us as close as possible to enterprise-grade systems, without the overhead of them at enterprise scale.

+> Don’t hesitate in deciding where to create new files in the team share. __Organization can come later, if it inhibits your workflow.__  Ask for help or feedback.

 ## Google Team Drives